 Wylie real estate is some of the most expensive in Texas, although Wylie house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Wylie is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Wylie is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Wylie who work in office and administrative support (17.61%), sales jobs (13.10%), and management occupations (11.11%).
+Unlike some cities, Wylie isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Wylie are a mix of both white- and blue-collar jobs.
+Overall, Wylie is a city of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Wylie who work in office and administrative support (12.80%), management occupations (10.26%), and sales jobs (9.72%).

 Also of interest is that Wylie has more people living here who work in computers and math than 95% of the places in the US.